terabhaiSM/FE-take-home/README.md

 ### Objective
 Build a **React application** that displays data in a table, allowing users to switch between different data sources using a dropdown menu.
 The goal is to create a simple yet polished user experience with a focus on clean design and usability.

 ### Note

-The functionality is simple, but we’re looking for **attention to detail, clean design, and thoughtful execution**.
-While the code doesn’t need to be production-ready, it should reflect quality and care.
+We value **attention to detail, clean design, and thoughtful execution**.
+The code doesn’t need to be production-ready but should reflect quality.

-Feel free to go beyond the requirements and update the README outlining any bonus features or ideas for improvement.
+Feel free to exceed requirements and update the README with any bonus features or improvement ideas.

 ---